 In comparison, both the 30 seconds and the full version of the ad Google tested added to brand favorability.
 In fact, the two longer adverts scored fairly evenly in terms of improving viewers’ opinions of the brand.
 Simply put, this means that while viewers may not remember every detail of the ad, they are more likely to form an attachment to your brand and therefore be more likely to become customers.

 So, what does Google’s study mean for the future of video ads?
 It means that the old fallacy of shorter is better is not necessarily true.
 While short adverts may still hold a purpose, long ads can be just as – if not more – effective than long ads.
 This means we can expect longer ads to be more prevalent online, especially on Youtube.
 It also suggests that online users may hold more of an attention span than previously assumed.

-Long adverts are better at portraying a story and allow you to connect with your audience and explore your brand more so they can be hugely successful for expanding your company and reaching new demographics.
+Long adverts are better at portraying a story and allow you to connect with your audience and explore your brand more so they can be hugely successful in expanding your company and reaching new demographics.

 However, this does not mean that we can expect shorter adverts to disappear altogether.
 It’s important to bear in mind that Google’s study was only tested on one media platform.
 If the experiment was to be repeated on websites such as Facebook, the results may be completely different.
-Youtube viewers are online with the express intention to watch videos so they may not be put off by longer adverts whereas social media users are there to interact with friends so they may find long form video content more of an irritant and have a negative reaction to long ads.
+Youtube viewers are online with the express intention to watch videos so they may not be put off by longer adverts whereas social media users are there to interact with friends so they may find long-form video content more of an irritant and have a negative reaction to long ads.

 What’s best for you?